kensnyder/jQuery-Suggester/README.md

 * To prevent a default action, call `event.preventDefault()`
 * To cancel the firing of other attached callbacks, call `event.stopImmediatePropagation()`
 * In some case, altering information on the `event` object will change the behavior of the default action
-* The callback will be fired in the scope of the widget instance.
-In other words, using `this` in the callback will refer to the widget.
+* The callback will be fired in the scope of the Suggester instance.
+In other words, using `this` in the callback will refer to the Suggester instance.
 See the Suggester Instance Properties and Suggester Instance Methods sections below for more information.

 The following is a description of each event.
 See the Suggester Instance Methods section for event handler examples.